 SSL not only protects sensitive data but also plays a pivotal role in building user trust.
 In this blog post, we’ll explore the importance of SSL in SaaS security, how it works, and why it’s essential for maintaining a competitive edge in the SaaS industry.

 SSL, or Secure Sockets Layer, is a standard security protocol that establishes an encrypted link between a web server and a browser.
 This encryption ensures that all data transferred between the server and the user remains private and secure.
+While SSL has evolved into TLS (Transport Layer Security), the term "SSL" is still widely used.

 Here’s how SSL works in a nutshell: